 Planning your meals and sticking to shopping for imported items are some of the easiest ways to keep your money in your pocket.
 By planning what you need for the week, you won’t be over-buying items that will go bad in your fridge (and then throwing them away, a waste of food and money).

 BONUS: You’ll probably eat healthier too if you don’t buy unhealthy items that don’t fit into your eating plan.
 Choose fun recipes that share ingredients, that way your shopping for imported items will align with your budget.

 If you’ve ever shopped on an empty stomach, you know that a lot of unnecessary things slip into your cart.
 Sometimes these little $ 2- $ 5 extras can take up most of your grocery bill.

 Or have you ever done this: You pass the produce section where you are suddenly forced to change the way you eat and throw vegetables you can barely spell into your cart only for 75% of them to stay in your refrigerator and go bad?

 In Canada, you can shop online and pick up your food from the curb or even have it delivered to your home at most grocery stores.
-Buying your groceries online not only saves you time and eliminates impromptu shopping.
+Buying your groceries online not only saves you time but also eliminates impromptu shopping.
 Most of the time, you can also save your shopping for imported items for future visits to help you keep a consistent shopping budget.